AdobeDocs/acrobat-services-learn.en/help/usecases/searching.md

 ## Using text recognition

 Optical character recognition (OCR) converts images and scanned documents to searchable files.
-You can convert Acrobat Services APIs, images, and scanned documents to searchable PDFs.
+You can convert [!DNL Acrobat Services] APIs, images, and scanned documents to searchable PDFs.
 After performing an OCR operation, the file becomes editable and searchable.
 You can store the contents of the file in a data store for indexing and other uses.

 Recall that searching and indexing scanned documents is critical for many organizations where file management and information processing are essential.
 The OCR feature eliminates these challenges.